-The Company has a code of conduct as to the:
+The Company has a Code of Conduct as to the: [where is the code of conduct?]

 - practices necessary to maintain confidence in the Company's integrity; - practices necessary to take into account their legal obligations and the expectations of shareholders; and - responsibility and accountability of individuals for reporting and investigating reports of unethical practices.